Friedrich Nietzsche

 Friedrich Nietzsche, The Twilight of the Idols, 1895

 Some believe that Nietzsche's dislike of the Christian faith and his belief that the will to power is suppressed by religion, causing harm to society, is not born out by contemporary society in the western culture.
-The decline in the Christian faith evident in parts of the western world do not appear to have resulted in any great improvement in society's ills.
+The decline in the Christian faith evident in parts of the western world does not appear to have resulted in any great improvement in society's ills.
 As Nietzsche would see it, the weak still rule the strong, not through religion, but through democracy.